nightscout/trio-docs/docs/EN/operate/build.md

 If you selected a GitHub Personal Access Token (GH_PAT) that never expires, then simply select Actions: 4.
 Build Open-iAPS and wait about an hour for your updated app to appear in TestFlight.

-If you token has expired, create a new one (and set it to never expire) and update the GH_PAT in your Open-iAPS secrets.
+If your token has expired, create a new one (and set it to never expire) and update the GH_PAT in your Open-iAPS secrets.
 Then you can build your updated code.

 ## Build Open-iAPS with Script